nathanielxd/flutterfall/docs/DOCS.md

 ## Why?

-Bloc itself is an amazing concept and I thank [Felix Angelov](https://github.com/felangel) and the Flutter community for making the awesome state-management library.
+Bloc itself is an amazing concept, and I thank [Felix Angelov](https://github.com/felangel) and the Flutter community for making the excellent state-management library.

-What I thought is that bloc's and many other patterns lack a strict architectural pattern.
-There are many inconsistencies in examples and tutorials all over the internet and a lot of people find it hard to implement bloc their own way.
+What I thought is that blocs and many other patterns lack a strict architectural pattern.
+There are many inconsistencies in examples and tutorials all over the internet, and many people find it hard to implement blocs their own way.

 Initially, I just wanted to make an extension to help me with the boilerplate code and structuring, so I came up with a stricter way of managing and organising a flutter project using bloc, that also comes with a directory structure.